vatlab/vat-docs/content/Documentation/vtools Commands/show.md

 *variant tools* supports the use of annotation tracks to annotate and select variants.
 These tracks can be in tabix-indexed vcf files, indexed BAM file, bigBed and bigWig format and provides differnt fields through the second parameter of function `track(filename, field)`.
 Command `vtools show track` is provided to display the details of each track file.

-(:toggleexample Examples: show details of a local vcf track :) Show details of a local vcf track file:
+<details><summary> Examples: show details of a local vcf track </summary> Show details of a local vcf track file: